DenverN3/bash_tutorial/dogs/dogs_cats.md

 Try the command
 `awk -F "," '( $6 == 1)'`

 `awk` filters text.
-The `-F,` marker tells it that the field seperator is for this one it is commas.
+The `-F,` marker tells it that the Field seperator is commas.

 `($6 == 1)` looks at the 6th column and picks the one equal to 1 only.